 Uber and Lyft are popular ride-sharing services and have become a popular option to calling a taxi.
 We want to offer tips to keep you safe when you call for, and get into an Uber or Lyft car.

 In the news recently a woman in South Carolina was abducted when she jumped into a vehicle she thought was the Uber she’d called.
 It turns out it wasn’t the Uber she was expecting.
 I feel so sorry for her and her family as she was abducted and murdered.
-I send blessings to her family.

 I wanted to point out how to be safe and aware when you’re jumping into an Uber.